LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

  or a lack of definition of behaviour may also be used to indicate Undefined Behaviour.
  There is no distinction between any of these uses, all describe Behaviour which is Undefined.

-_Note - Valid responses to undefined behaviour include (but are not limited to) to assign meaning to it, discard the behaviour, ignore the behaviour (potentially causing further issues with well-defined constructs), cause or report an error. - End Note_
+_Note - Valid responses to undefined behaviour include (but are not limited to) assigning meaning to it, discarding the behaviour, ignoring the behaviour (potentially causing further issues with well-defined constructs), and causing or reporting an error. - End Note_

 _Note - In the presence of undefined behaviour, all requirements of this specification are vacated, not just those of the construct that has the undefined behaviour.
 This includes any code preceding the first occurance of undefined behaviour - End Note_

 ### Strictly-conforming Program